knowledge-verse-ai/TeXpert/data/README.md

 # Dataset Details

-The dataset can be downloaded from HuggingFace [here](https://huggingface.co/datasets/knowledge-verse-ai/TeXpert).
+The dataset can be downloaded from here (TeXpert_Dataset.xlsx)

-Please make surer to acknowledge our work if you use the dataset!
+Please make sure to acknowledge our work if you use the dataset!